samuelmachado1/react-tests/README.md

-## 🛠️ This project was developed for the practices of the course: React: Automating tests in front-end applications
+## 🛠️ This project was developed for the practices of the course: React: Automating tests in front-end applications taught by @dudaschar - https://github.com/dudaschar

 ### Unit tests, integration tests, snapshot tests and some code improvement updates were implemented.